 Importers are finding their purchasing power curtailed because of the pound's declining value.
 Inflation is relatively low - urban consumer inflation declined to 4.25 percent in the 12 months to November from an annual 6.7 percent in October - giving limited leeway.

 "Inflation will be an issue because in Egypt 25 percent of the currency shock is translated to the prices," Jean Michel Saliba, Middle East economist at Bank Of America/Merrill Lynch.
 "But inflation is low at the moment so they can take a bit of shock there."

-Though the prices of state-subsidised basics will stay the same, the cost of other imported goods is about to go up, further stoking anger and resentment that is never far from the surface and increasing the potential for unrest.
+Though the prices of state-subsidized basics will stay the same, the cost of other imported goods is about to go up, further stoking anger and resentment that is never far from the surface and increasing the potential for unrest.

 "This could cause much more political instability, but it's hard to say how much it will take to push towards a new uprising," Hassan Nafaa, a professor of political science at Cairo University, said.
-"If there is no imagination for a solution to get out of this political polarisation, I think the government will face a deep economic crisis."
+"If there is no imagination for a solution to get out of this political polarization, I think the government will face a deep economic crisis."